 This Regional Active Transportation Plan (R-ATP) update will build on the 2018 Fresno County Regional Active Transportation Plan to identify new bicycle and pedestrian projects and programs.
 This project will help fulfill the RTP/SCS's goals to create pedestrian and bicycling networks that are directly connected to and planned with other transportation modes and to maximize walking and bicycling.
-The R-ATP will lay the foundation for bicycling and pedestrian networks that link all parts of Fresno County.
+The R-ATP will lay the foundation for bicycling and pedestrian networks that link all parts of Fresno County using funding from the Senate Bill 1 Road Maintenance and Rehabilitation Account from the FY 2022-23 Sustainable Communities Formula grant.

 In 2018, Fresno COG developed the Fresno County Regional Active Transportation Plan (R-ATP).
 This R-ATP update will map recent projects, identify the latest collision data, and help each jurisdiction in the County identify new bicycle and pedestrian projects.
-Additionally, the consultant will work with each local agency to plan community outreach, identify barriers, and innovative solutions to increase walking and biking.
+Additionally, the consultant will work with each local agency and stakeholders from historically disadvantaged communities to plan community outreach, identify barriers, and innovative solutions to increase walking and biking.